jslpm/RobotND-WhereAmI/README.md

-# Project 4 - Map My World
+# Project 3 - WhereAmI

 This repo contains the third project of the Robotics Software Engineer Nanodegree Program from Udacity.
 The program shows a robot which can perform Adaptive Monte Carlo Localization (AMCL).
 Also, the robot can navigate to a goal in the map.